vercel/next.js/.github/actions/issue-validator/repro-link/invalid-link.md

 If you cannot make your repository public, you can create a new repository with the reproduction code.
 The most common use case we hear for not being able to comply with a public repository is that the repository contains sensitive information/company code.
 In most cases, this would not be a sufficient **minimal reproduction** anyway, as this codebase might contain a lot of unrelated parts that would make our investigation take longer.
 Strive for debugging your own code and remove anything unrelated to the issue.
 Common things to look out for:

-- Remove any code that is not related to the issue. (pages, api routes, components, etc.)
+- Remove any code that is not related to the issue. (pages, API routes, components, etc.)
 - Remove any dependencies that are not related to the issue.
 - Remove any third-party service that would require us to sign up for an account to reproduce the issue.
 - Remove any environment variables that are not related to the issue.